sumanjs/suman/README.md

     * Pass data from test cases to hooks and back to test cases using the value option of a test case, and t.data in the hook (not really possible with Mocha, and very much a missing feature)
     * done callback function is now accompanied by other functions that have unique meanings and behavior
+    * encapsulation and immutability are utilized much more effectively than with Mocha etc

 * <b> Very simple but powerful dependency injection (DI/IoC)</b>